-The main purpose of this research work is to overcome the drawbacks of the existing system, two port hybrid high gain buck boost converter (TPHGC) is integrated in the existing PV-DVR system.
+In this research work, in order to overcome the drawbacks of the existing system, two port hybrid high gain buck boost converter (TPHGC) is integrated in the existing PV-DVR system.
 In this proposed PV-DVR system, PV array and battery represent the two port section.
-Two converters used in the existing system are replaced with single battery charging bidirectional converter as shown in Figure 2.
+Two converters used in the existing system are replaced with single battery charging bidirectional converter as shown in Figure.2.
 The proposed PV-DVR system operates in three modes of operations as described below.